shrimp381/shrimps-distant-horizons/README.md

   hardcoded in English in the script.
 A translator can add another language by dropping in a new `lang/<code>.json` with the same keys and registering it in `module.json` — no script changes needed.

+  **v1.0.2** — fixes the scene-control button not opening the window at all, found right after v1.0.1 shipped the ApplicationV2 port.
+Two separate bugs, both in the new code:

+- **Fixed: the toolbar button did nothing.** The scene-control tool was declared with both `toggle: true` and `button: true`, and its handler was named `onClick`.
+  Foundry v13's core `SceneControls` only ever calls a tool's `onChange(event, active)` — never `onClick` — and it normalizes a tool that sets both `toggle` and `button` down to toggle-only.
+So the click was recognized (the button visibly lit up) but nothing was ever invoked.
+Renamed the handler to `onChange` and dropped the redundant `button: true`.
+- **Fixed: opening the window threw and silently failed.** Once the click handler above is actually reached, the app's constructor set `this.state = {...}` to hold its own view/UI state (view mode, palette, compass settings, and so on) — but Foundry's `ApplicationV2` base class already defines `state` as a getter-only property (its own internal render-lifecycle enum), so assigning to `this.state` throws `TypeError: Cannot set property state of #<ApplicationV2> which has only a getter` the instant a window is constructed.
+Renamed the app's own state object to `this.uiState` everywhere in the file (`poi.state`, the separate per-POI discovery-state field, was untouched — that one was never the problem).
+- Both were introduced by the v1.0.1 ApplicationV2 rewrite and missed because the mocked test harness used to verify that port stubbed a bare `ApplicationV2` without its real getter-only `state` property, and stubbed the scene-control click path as a direct function call rather than through Foundry's actual `SceneControls` tool-dispatch logic — so neither bug could show up there.
+This round was verified against the real, running Foundry instance instead: reproduced both failures live (confirmed via the tool's own definition and a constructor-level exception with a full stack trace), then confirmed the fix opens the window correctly.

 ## Project structure